zetxqx/gateway-api-inference-extension/pkg/epp/flowcontrol/framework/plugins/queue/README.md

     - Implement the `framework.SafeQueue` and `types.QueueItemHandle` interfaces.
     - Ensure all methods of `framework.SafeQueue` are goroutine-safe, typically by using a `sync.Mutex` or `sync.RWMutex`.
-    - If your queue declares `framework.CapabilityPriorityConfigurable`, it MUST use the `framework.ItemComparator` passed to its constructor for all internal ordering logic.
+    - If your queue declares `framework.CapabilityPriorityConfigurable`, it MUST use the [`framework.ItemComparator`](../../policies.go) passed to its constructor for all internal ordering logic.

 2. **Register Your Queue**
-    - In an `init()` function within your queue's Go file, call `queue.MustRegisterQueue()` with a unique name and a constructor function that matches the `queue.QueueConstructor` signature.
+    - In an `init()` function within your queue's Go file, call [`queue.MustRegisterQueue()`](./factory.go) with a unique name and a constructor function that matches the `queue.QueueConstructor` signature.

-3.  **Add to the Conformance Test**
+3.  **Add to the Functional Test**
-    - Add a blank import for your new package to [`conformance_test.go`](./conformance_test.go).
-Your queue will then be automatically included in the conformance suite, which validates the `SafeQueue` contract.
+    - Add a blank import for your new package to [`functional_test.go`](./functional_test.go).
+Your queue will then be automatically included in the functional test suite, which validates the `framework.SafeQueue` contract.

 4.  **Documentation**
     - Add GoDoc comments to your new queue type, explaining its behavior, capabilities, and any trade-offs.